Supply-side policy measures: privatisation

 - Higher Prices: Private companies may increase prices to maximise profits.

-- Loss of Public Control: The public loses control over important industries.
+- Loss of Public Control: The government loses control over important industries.

-- Focus on Short-Term Profits: Private companies may prioritize short-term profits over long-term investment.
+- Short-Term Focus: Private companies may prioritize short-term profits over long-term investment.

 Examples of Privatisation